 Freight MCP vs CLI: Which Integration Drives More Density

-Warp gives you two programmatic interfaces: an MCP server for AI tools and a CLI for your terminal.
-The CLI handles quoting, booking, and tracking.
-The MCP server handles visibility: tracking, shipment search, documents, events, and invoices (quoting and booking coming soon).
+Warp gives you two programmatic interfaces backed by the same Warp account: an MCP server (warp-agent-mcp) for AI tools and a CLI (@warpfreight/cli-agent) for your terminal.
+Both handle the full booking lifecycle -- quote, book, track, events, cancel, invoices, documents, and multi-stop FTL.
 The difference is how they get used, how much friction they introduce, and how that friction affects your network density.

 Same network · Different interfaces · Different density impact